If you’ve ever considered living a sustainable life, chances are high that you’ve considered using a natural deodorant.

 No one wants to be known as the smelly person who smells of BO!

 But did you know that sweat doesn’t actually smell?
-It’s the bacteria that interacts with the sweat that causes you to have a smell.
+It’s the bacteria that interact with the sweat that causes you to have a smell.

 A traditional deodorant is something that’s perfumed to protect against the odour, whereas an antiperspirant protects against sweat too – this is done by aluminium blocking the armpit sweat glands which stops us from sweating.